s1seven/documentation/docs/demonstration.md

       }

 This documents that the input for the PDF is the linked JSON document.

+### Note
+The demo system for notarization is not requiring any authentication nor keys to make things simple.
+For test and liver systems public private key pairs will be required, see section [Deployment](/deployment).

 ## Step 4: Receive the certificate